PeerHeer/gui-detector/data/peerheer.gui_detector.internal/functions/blocks/lectern/README.md

-# Lectern

-Properly detecting the opening of the Lectern GUI also requires the commands for the written and writable books!
+# Properly detecting the opening of the Lectern GUI also requires the commands for the written and writable books!
 See [here](../items).